anthony-o/jhod/README.md

  * Develop an executable which will be the main entry to launch apps and will download & install the needed JRE & NW.js runtime (displaying a progress bar to the user) before really launching the app (using [Go](https://golang.org/) + [ui](https://github.com/andlabs/ui) for example in order to create native executables)
    * Those runtimes should be installed in the user system applications folder, or if he/she has not the rights, in his/her personal applications folder in order to share the runtimes between jhod applications
  * Enables the developer to specify (in a JSON) the version of Java JRE & NW.js runtime he/she wants
+ * Add a way to choose [Electron](http://electron.atom.io/) instead NW.js & simple Tomcat (& simple Servlet technologies) instead of Jersey
+ * Add a "packager" that could create installers of jhod app with those different options:
+   * A package that would contain all that is necessary for the app to work (JRE + NW.js runtime + libs (Java & JS))
+   * A package that would contain all libs (Java & JS) but not the runtimes which would be downloaded when running the first time the app (like in the first TODO)
+   * A "super-light" package that would contain only the sources & which would be automatically compiled (with libs & runtime downloaded) the first time it is executed
+ * Add a way update the app (& the jhod executable which bootstrap all which would be develop in the first TODO)